Time to Eddy Out? Considering Outdoor Education in the Midst of the Novel Coronavirus.

 It's been a hard decision with complex variables including students losing out on these particularly impactful experiences, teachers needing to reorganize lessons, parent preferences on both sides, significant financial implications, and impacts on our partner provider relationships, but in some ways an easy decision when we consider the implications of getting it wrong.
 Every region, country, school is different including the presence of the Novel Coronavirus, school resources, local government's ability to manage it effectively.
 For that reason, without definitive restrictions from your governing agencies it's difficult to say what is the right call for your school but now is a likely a good time to consider what we can learn from Outdoor Education, if it's time for you to eddy out, and what you're choices will be after you've had a good look down stream.

-As the Head of Outdoor and Experiential Education for Cognita Asia Schools, Scott Schumann is relentlessly committed to providing all students with Outdoor Education opportunities where they can develop resilience, agency, and a connection to nature.
-A once Deputy Principal at Stamford American International School Singapore, he still overseas their Field Studies Programs across South East Asia.
+As the Chief Program Officer at The Jump Foundation, Scott Schumann is relentlessly committed to providing young people with Outdoor Education opportunities where they can develop resilience, agency, and a connection to nature.

 As a former Outward Bound instructor, American Alpine Institute mountain guide, researcher, author, and teacher he brings over 20 years of program development and implementation experience.